Skip to main content

 Takeaways

-• The load ID and the lane (pickup, dropoff, dates) are the most important for identifying loads (scan data)
+• The load ID and the lane (pickup, dropoff, dates) are what dispatchers actually scan for

 The market is old-school, and the dashboards look like Excel sheets.